-Reliability requirement:

-probability of failure less than 10-9 per hour in a flight of ten hours' duration.
+Reliability requirement: probability of failure less than 10-9 per hour in a flight of ten hours' duration.

-Reliability requirement similar to that demanded for manned spaceflight systems.
 SRI International (founded as Stanford Research Institute): responsable of the overall design, the software and the testing

 Bendix Corporation: reponsable for the design and the construction of the hardware.